-Another are that is interesting for our approach is dynamic location based services.
-For example, AROUND [8] architecture is proposed as an approach for supporting location-based services in the Internet environment.
+Another interesting aspect for our approach is dynamic location based services.
+For example, AROUND [10] architecture is proposed as an approach for supporting location-based services in the Internet environment.
 AROUND provides a service location infrastructure that allows applications to select services that are specifically associated with their current location.
 The architecture includes a flexible scope model that defines the association between services and location, and a service location infrastructure organized by spatial criteria and optimized for location-based queries.

-At this point, we are ready to make the last proposition before switching to the SpotEx model.
+And at this point we are ready to make the last proposition before switching to our SpotEx model.
 Of course, the acronym LBS (Location Based Systems) contains the word "location".
-But, do we really need the location for the most of the services?
-As seems to us, the final goal (at least for the majority of services) is to get data related to the location, rather than location itself.
-Location in the classical form (latitude, longitude) here is just an intermediate result we can use as key for some requests for obtaining data (our final goal).
+But do we really need the location for the most of the services?
+As seems to us the final goal (at least for the majority of services) is to get data related to the location, rather than location itself.
+Location in the classical form (latitude, longitude) here is just an intermediate result we can use as key in our requests for obtaining data (our final goal).
 So, why do not request data directly if we can estimate location?
+We need to explain, what does it mean "estimate" here.
+It is exactly the proximity.
+But here are the obvious obstacles.
+The location services have got a wide support on mobile world for example.
+We should make proximity as easy to use for developers as location has now become.
+Then we will unleash a similar explosion of innovative services.

 II.
-SPOTEX
+RELATED WORK